-Although Prince Harry is currently focusing on his military career, he also wants to show his support for a few organisations that reflect issues he cares about both in the UK and abroad.
+Prince Harry supports a number of organisations that reflect issues he cares about both in the UK and abroad.

 These include the main themes of the Royal Foundation of The Duke and Duchess of Cambridge and Prince Harry: helping young people in society; raising awareness and support for the Armed Forces; and supporting communities to protect and conserve their natural resources for future generations.